lukecbutler/lukecbutler/README.md

 - 👀 I’m interested in building website & web applications businesses.
 - 🌱 I’m currently learning how to build web apps using the python webframework 'Flask'.
 - 📫 How to reach me: email @ lcb9606@uncw.edu || text @ 8283170444
-- ⚡ Fun fact: I love backpacing, and am planning on hiking the entire Appalachain Trail in 2027!
+- ⚡ Fun fact: I love backpacking, and am planning on hiking the entire Appalachain Trail in 2027!

 <!---
 tarheelfan200/tarheelfan200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.